minio/docs/source/reference/minio-mc/mc-idp-ldap-accesskey-ls.rst

 List Temporary Access Keys
 ++++++++++++++++++++++++++

-To return a list of all temporary access keys for a deployment, you must first authenticate as the ``admin`` user.
+To return a list of all temporary access keys for a deployment, you must first authenticate as a user with the ``admin:ListUsers`` permission.
 Once authenticated, the following command outputs a list of distinguished names with their associated temporary access keys.

 .. code-block:: shell